janoujan/P3-homyfood/README.md

 ### what I can improve

 Almost there, good basis...
-IMHO, a small lack of dynamism !!! 😆 i need to learn Js !!! 🤣😆🤣
+IMHO, a small lack of dynamism !!! 😆
+At this point i can't wait to learn Js but SEO, accessibility and performances are waiting for me !!! 🤣😆🤣